rsbaher1/Pedestrian-Safety-Reporting/CONTRIBUTING.md

 - Ticketing system link: TBD

 ### Reporting Bugs
 - Check if the bug was previously reported in the ticketing system.
+- Create a bug report for each problem.
+- Give a descriptive title to the bug (<=50 characters).
 - Give the exact steps to reproduce the bug.
 - Describe the obtained behaviour versus the expected behaviour of the system.
-- Share any relevant information related to the bug.
+- Attach a screenshot of the bug and share any relevant information related to the bug if applicable.

 ### Feature request or enhancement
-- Check if the feature request was previously suggested in the ticketing system before submitting a new feature request.
+- Check if the feature request was previously suggested in the ticketing system before submitting a new feature request:
+  - If you find that the feature was already reported and still open, comment on it.
+  - If you find that the feature is closed, and you want to report it again, open a new bug and reference the closed issue.
+  - If you don't find the feature open a new issue and give it a descriptive title (<=50 characters).

 ### Testing:
 The testing is required to identify defects and ensure that the software meets the expected requirements.
 Please: